 - Advising on biodynamic farming, research or farm succession planning

 Scholarships are awarded toward fees or tuition for eligible educational opportunities.
 The Biodynamic Scholarship Fund strives to strike a balance between helping as many individuals as possible and offering the most qualified individuals sufficient support to be able to receive the most benefit from the educational opportunities they wish to pursue.

-Scholarship awards are determined on a sliding scale (up to $400) based on the criteria described below.
+Scholarship awards are determined on a sliding scale (up to $400 & up to $2,000 for the Farmer Foundation Year and Development Year) based on the criteria described in the right column.
 In most cases, scholarship recipients are asked to cover a portion of the cost of their chosen educational opportunity with their own funds.

 Support the Biodynamic Scholarship Fund